nexoapex/www/content/english/privacy-policy.md

 ---
 #### Who is the controller of your personal data?

-DIGITAL AVOCADOS OÜ is the CONTROLLER of the USER’s personal data and informs him/her that these data shall be processed in accordance with the provisions of Regulation (EU) 2016/679 of 27 April (GDPR).
+NEXO APEX SL is the CONTROLLER of the USER’s personal data and informs him/her that these data shall be processed in accordance with the provisions of Regulation (EU) 2016/679 of 27 April (GDPR).

 #### Why do we process your personal data?